LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 .. literalinclude :: BitSwanPump/examples/bspump-coindesk.py
    :language: python

-To Summarize what we did in this example: Firstly, we created a sample pipeline with a source and sink, then we added a a new processor that simply converted the incoming event to python dictionary, and lastly we created a custom processor which adds a information about czech currency to the incoming event and passes it to sink component.
+To Summarize what we did in this example:

+1. we created a sample pipeline with a source and sink
+2. We added a new processor that converts incoming events to python dictionary
+3. we created a custom processor that adds a information about czech currency to the incoming event and passes it to sink .

 Next steps
 ^^^^^^^^^^

-TODO

-connecting to ES etc.

-:ref:`esconnection` .
+You can change and modify the pipeline in any manner you want.
+For example, instead of using PPrintSink you can use our Elastic Search Sink which loads the data to Elastic Search.
+If you want to read more about :ref:`esconnection` .